+Appeals must be in writing (stating the grounds for the appeal) and submitted electronically to the Vice President for Student Life within 5 days from the date of the hearing outcome letter.
 When an appeal is filed, the non-appealing party must be notified of the appeal and allowed to submit a written statement in response.
-The written response from the non-appealing party must be submitted electronically to the appropriate individual above and be received within 5 days of the notification of appeal.
+The written response from the non-appealing party must be submitted electronically to the Vice President Life and received within 5 days of the notification of appeal.